GrimeyTheReaper/VideoReEncoder/readme.md

 ### 2. Install Required Libraries

 The script relies on some helper tools (called libraries) to run.
-It will check if they are installed when you run it, and if not, it will notify you which ones are missing.
+It will check if they are installed when you run it, and if not, it will notify you which ones are missing. **ADDED AUTOMATIC INSTALLER INSIDE THE RUNNING SCRIPT FOR LIBRARIES (MIGHT NOT WORK THO)**

 To install them, open your command prompt (or terminal) and run: